philpell/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/README.md

     Marketing messaging for casual riders could highlight weekend trip benefits of a membership, while for commuters, emphasise cost savings and reliability.

-5. Ride Duration
+5. Ride duration

     Casual riders take longer trips (avg.
 20.0 min) compared to members (avg.
 11.9 min), across all time periods.

-    The largest gaps appear in summer weekends — potentially an upsell opportunity for “extended ride” benefits in membership packages.
+    The largest gaps appear in summer weekends, potentially an upsell opportunity for “extended ride” benefits in membership packages.

-6. Station Usage Clusters
+6. Station usage clusters

     Casual riders concentrate around central Chicago and extend northwards to leisure spots like Montrose Beach.

     Members use a broader network including southern locations like the University of Chicago campus, indicating more diverse trip purposes.

-    This could influence station placement, bike allocation, and geo-targeted marketing.
+    This could influence station placement, bike allocation, and geo-targeted marketing such as students.

 7. Operational Opportunities

-    Knowing peak hours for each user type can help reallocate bikes and maintenance crews to match demand (e.g., members peak at 8 AM and 5 PM; casual riders late morning to early evening).
+    Knowing peak hours for each user type can help reallocate bikes and maintenance crews to match demand, e.g. members peak at 8 AM and 5 PM; casual riders late morning to early evening.

-    Data supports dynamic pricing or targeted promotions at off-peak times.
+    This data supports dynamic pricing or targeted promotions at off-peak times.

+## Summary
+The analysis reveals clear behavioural differences between Cyclistic’s annual members and casual riders.
+Members, who make up nearly two-thirds of all trips, display consistent, commute-oriented usage patterns, with weekday peaks at 8 AM and 5 PM, shorter average ride durations, and broader station coverage across the city, including commuter hubs in the south.
+In contrast, casual riders tend to be leisure-focused, taking longer trips, riding more on weekends, and concentrating around central and northern recreational areas.
+Both groups show strong seasonal demand between June and September, with electric bikes being the most popular rideable type.
+These distinctions highlight opportunities to convert casual riders into members by tailoring offers to their leisure habits and promoting commuter benefits to those riding on weekdays.

 Appendix 1 - files

 [combined_trip_data.sql](https://github.com/philpell/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/blob/main/combined_trip_data.sql)

 [processing_trip_data.sql](https://github.com/philpell/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/blob/main/processing_trip_data.sql)